Davej66/moving-forward/README.md

 # **Bugs**

 - Problem : The home page option is missing from the drop-down menu in the tablet mode.
-- Cause :
+- Cause : The styling padding was causing the top of the list to be obscured.
-- Resolution :
+- Resolution :  The padding was adjusted.

 ----------------------------------------------------------------------------------------------------------------------------------